One team. One goal. Clear proof of fit.

 Support path where managers or facilitators are involved

-The pilot makes it easier to see whether the experience is credible, usable, and worth expanding.
+The point is to judge whether the workflow is clear, usable, and worth expanding.

 Did the workflow feel clear enough to use?

-Did participants leave with a usable next move?
+Did participants leave with a focused brief and one practical next step?

 Did the rollout feel manageable for the program owner?